Japanese destroyer Yūdachi (1936): Sinking of USS Gregory and USS Little

-In the night of September 4–5, Yūdachi along with the destroyers Hatsuyuki and Murakumo had completed a transport mission running troops and supplies to Guadalcanal, and were preparing a bombardment on Henderson Field, a former Japanese air base which was captured by US forces and being use against Japanese shipping to great effect.
+In the night of September 4–5, Yūdachi along with the destroyers Hatsuyuki and Murakumo had completed a transport mission running troops and supplies to Guadalcanal, and were preparing a bombardment on Henderson Field, a former Japanese air base which was captured by US forces and being used against Japanese shipping to great effect.
 They were underway when they encountered the elderly destroyers USS Gregory and USS Little on patrol duty.
 An American aircraft attempted to silhouette the Japanese ships but dropped five flares too close to the US destroyers, lighting up both ships and resulting in Yūdachi and the other destroyers opening fire.

 Gregory attempted to fire on the Japanese destroyers, but within just three minutes was blasted by 12.7 cm (5 in) gunfire from the three ships and shot into a floating wreck.
 Little managed to survive longer, but Yūdachi, Hatsuyuki, and Murakumo quickly switched fire and shelled Little as well, setting her aflame.
 Both ships began to sink as the Japanese destroyers opened fire at the escaping crew, killing several American sailors.
 Throughout the engagement, Yūdachi claimed primary credit for both Gregory and Little's sinking.

 Yūdachi continued making missions to Guadalcanal through November, participating briefly in the Battle of the Santa Cruz Islands on 26 October under Admiral Takeo Kurita.